juei-dev/adsbmonitor/README.md

   - total row to stats for number of aircrafts, aircrafts with position, max. distance at the time and max. distance of the session (resets on refresh)
   - secondary receiver red circle and ac seen older than 1 min with red overstrike

+Nov 1, 2021:
+  - Enable / disable checkbox for FD display added
+  - Added ATC call phrase to the callsign and squawk code list item titles and extended the list of the callsigns (extracted from Wikipedia https://en.wikipedia.org/wiki/List_of_airline_codes)

 ---
 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)